x-axis/heiswayi.github.io/_posts/2015-08-11-my-own-artificial-intelligence-program.md

 #### **SIML: The Next Step in Chatbot Technology**

 After some time, I found another bot markup language known as [Synthetic Intelligence Markup Language (SIML)](http://simlbot.com/), which was more powerful than AIML.
 SIML provided much better features than AIML.
-So, I swicthed my chatter bot development to use SIML as its core.
+So, I switched my chatter bot development to use SIML as its core.
 Plus, SIML also provided their own chatbot studio program called Syn Chatbot Studio.

 Based on their site, Syn Chatbot Studio offered a comprehensive collection of tools to develop intelligent Chatbots that targeted desktops, mobile and web platforms.
 It featured with Code Analysis, AIML to SIML converter, JavaScript Editor, Regex Tester and smooth Auto-Complete.
 Well, I liked it the most when SIML was able to execute JavaScript function from its routine of responses.
 More interesting features of SIML also can be found on their [wiki site](http://wiki.syn.co.in/) and [GitHub repos](https://github.com/SynHub) for contributions.